 - 1 teaspoon cracked black pepper

-- Sift through French lentils removing any small stones or debris, rinse, then add lentils to a large stock pot, cover with water and soak for at least 3 hours before cooking, drain, rinse.
+- Preparing the Lentils: Sift through French lentils removing any small stones or debris, rinse, then add lentils to a large soup pot, cover with water and soak for at least 3 hours before cooking, drain, rinse

-- Rinse out and dry the stock pot or large enameled pot used for soaking the lentils then pour in enough olive oil to just lightly coat the bottom.
-Add in the carrot, celery pieces, small onion cut in half, the medium whole onion stuck with three whole cloves, and the whole sprigs of fresh thyme.
+- Rinse out and dry the soup pot used for soaking the lentils then turn the heat on low and pour enough olive oil into the pot to lightly coat the bottom.
+Add in the carrot, celery pieces, small onion cut in half, the medium whole onion stuck with cloves, and the whole sprigs of fresh thyme.
 Heat vegetables and fresh thyme on very low heat until carrots and celery begin to soften then spoon in the lentils stirring well with the vegetables in the pot.
 Pour in enough cold water, to just cover the pot ingredients.
 Bring soup to boiling, then reduce heat and simmer around 45 minutes to an hour until the lentils are soft, but not mushy or overcooked.

 - When French lentils are cooked, drain, remove the flavoring vegetables and sprigs of fresh thyme and discard.
 Transfer the cooked lentils to a long or oval ceramic dish spreading all across to cool down evenly.
 While the lentils are still warm proceed with dressing and salad assembly.

-- Into a mixing bowl, tilt in the fresh lemon juice then pour in vinegar.
-Begin pouring olive oil into the mixture whisking well to emulsify, add in the salt and pepper.
+- Preparing the Dressing and Salad Assembly: Into a mixing bowl, tilt in the fresh lemon juice then pour in vinegar.
+Begin pouring olive oil into the mixture whisking well to emulsify, add in the salt and pepper whisk together

-- When ready to assemble, season lentils with the salt and pepper stirring to distribute evenly.
-Blend through the chopped carrots, celery, and red onion.
-Stir in the fresh chopped mint and parsley.
-A little at a time begin pouring in the dressing over the lentils stirring well throughout while dressing absorbs.
-Taste the salad for seasoning and add in a bit more salt and pepper as desired.
-Check seasoning again adding in a bit more fresh squeezed lemon juice or a touch more olive oil according to taste.
-Serve salad warm topped with goat cheese crumbles.
+- When ready to assemble the Warm French Lentil Salad season lentils with the salt and pepper stirring to distribute evenly.
+Blend through the chopped carrots, celery, and red onion, stir in the fresh chopped mint and parsley.
+Slowly pour the dressing over the lentils blending throughout while dressing absorbs into the beans.
+Check seasoning, adding in a bit more salt, pepper, lemon juice or olive oil according to taste.